openfun/openedx-docker/README.md

 ## Nginx

-This project also provides an nginx companion image that can be used with alongside the `edxapp` image for faster deployments and better performance.
+This project also provides an nginx companion image that can be used alongside the `edxapp` image for faster deployments and better performance.

 The classical way to handle and serve static files in a Django application is